-Evacuation & First Aid
+Evacuation & first aid

 Knowledge of your workplace, the building and escape routes can be crucial in an emergency.
 Below you will find important information for your safety and that of others.
 Study the evacuation plans posted at strategic locations in the building and the material below.
-Everyone is obligated to become familiar with the evacuation plans at the Ångström Laboratory.
+Everyone is obligated to become familiar with the evacuation plans at Ångström Laboratory.

 During an evacuation alarm – leave immediately through the nearest emergency exit